DatGreekChick/learning-go-in-public/posts/Day02.md

 #### Structs

 A struct is a collection of fields, similar to an object-literal in JavaScript or a `dict` in Python.
-This is how we can define one:
+Structs in C++ are the same as C++ classes, but their default accessibility is public, whereas classes are inherently private.
+These examples in the tour don't go into much detail, but my guess is we're able to create struct methods in addition to having a collection of fields.
+This is how we can define a struct in Go:

 ```go
 package main